-I've spent the majority of my work history specializing in comic illustration and graphic design.
+I've spent the majority of my work history specializing in comic illustration, concept work, and graphic design.

-My style is generally influenced from the bande-desinées aesthetic, along with flavoring from anime (specifically the aesthetic from late 90's, early 00's) and western animation (specifically Disney).
-I generally stick to my personal brand of stylization, though I often diversify atmospheric approach and artistic direction to the property.
+My style is generally influenced from bande-desinées, with flavoring from anime (late 90's/early 00's) and western animation (Disney).
+I tend to exclusively stick to my personal brand of stylization, though I often diversify atmospheric approach and artistic direction to the property.

-My skills are best utilized toward sequential artwork (i.e. comic work, novel insert-artwork, or other narrative-based visuals), concept and character design, and commercial promotional illustration.
-I also have experience as a digital colorist.
+My skills are best utilized toward sequential artwork (i.e. comic work, novel insert-artwork, or other narrative-based visuals), concept and character design, commercial promotional illustration, and colors.

-I regularly freelance one-on-one art workshops in 3-month durations.
+I regularly freelance 1-on-1 art workshops in 3-month durations.
 The workshops are designed around weekly sessions, focused on the improvement of specific artistic goals requested by the client.

-The weekly sessions consist of 12 total (averaging 3 months) over messaging programs, with the rate of $200 USD per session, though open to sliding scale negotiation.
+The weekly sessions consist of 12 total (averaging 3 months) over text messaging programs (Discord or Google Chat), with the rate of $200 USD per session -- though open to sliding scale negotiation.
 Continuance for another 3-month duration optional.

-I currently have availability for 2 more clients.
-If you're interested, please contact me for additional information and a free interview.
+If you're interested, please contact me for additional information and a free introduction interview.

-Click on the quotes to read the full review.
+Please click on the quotes to expand the full review.